About the Parks

 Often called Salem’s “gem,” Bush’s Pasture Park and Deepwood Estate Gardens encompass 96 acres of significant historic properties, ornamental and formal gardens, and impressive natural resources that include stands of white oak, camas fields, and Pringle Creek.
 The expansive open space, trails, ornamental gardens, and stately oaks on these two properties have been loved by many generations of people living in and visiting Salem.

 These two significant, historic properties do not have formal park master plans.
 To provide a community vision and management policies and procedures for the two parks, a cultural landscape management plan (CLMP) is underway.
 The planning document will define uses and management of different areas of the two parks and will provide guidance on how the properties will be managed and maintained into the future.

-Read the full survey results or read the survey summary.
+Read the full survey results with comments or read the survey summary in English or Spanish.

 Sign-up for email updates and check the box for Bush’s Pasture and Deepwood Cultural Landscape Plan.
-The email updates will alert you when new information is available including reports, virtual open houses and surveys, and other pertinent information related to this project.
+The email updates will alert you when new information is available related to this project.

 Email comments and questions to:

 Read more about each of these historic properties by visiting the

 Bush’s Pasture Park web page and the